 - Lack of trust.

-- The perceived belief is that the cost (pain) of necessary changes is greater than the cost of simply not going forward.
+- The perceived belief is that the cost (pain points) of necessary changes is greater than the cost of simply not going forward.

 - Inability to make decisions due to inadequate information or not fully grasping the information.

 The key to success is to shift the focus away from trying to manage to say and instead focus on managing the buyer’s decision process.
-Such a simple change can ensure that you do not lose a sale and also can recognize when your efforts are paying off.
-You’ll be in a better place to free resources and apply them to winnable opportunities or towards generating new ones.
-Typically, any buyer’s first premature decision involves pinpointing that they have a concern or problem, so you’ll know early in the process there is an obstacle.
+Such a simple change can ensure that you do not lose a sales and also can recognize when your efforts are paying off.
+You’ll be in a better place business-to-business to free resources and apply them to winnable opportunities or towards generating new ones.
+Typically, any buyer’s first premature decision sales involve pinpointing that they have a concern or problem, so you’ll know early in the process there is an obstacle.

-A frequent sales mistake that a salesperson makes is to assume that if a customer says they have a problem, then they understand what the problem is and how to solve it.
-Instead of addressing the area of concern, they simply focus on telling the customer how wonderful the company is and how it will help solve the problem.
+A frequent sales mistake that a b2b salesperson and b2b sales managers make is to assume that if a customer says they have a problem, then they understand what the problem is and how to solve it.
+Instead of addressing the area of concern, they simply focus on telling the customer how wonderful the b2b company is and how it will help solve the problem.

 They start to ask themselves the following questions:

 - How dire is the problem compared to other issues?

 - What is the payoff when implementing the solution?